sonicv6/euphonica/README.md

 - Tracks from different releases (albums) should not be put in the same folder.
 Preferably, all tracks of the same release should be put in the same folder.
 - In order to make your album art files available to Euphonica (and other MPD clients), name them `cover.png/jpg/webp` and put them in the same folder as the tracks themselves.
+  - From v0.95 onwards we also support embedded cover arts as fallback.
+The aforementioned cover image files will still take priority, so if you have an album with unique embedded art for each track _and also_ a cover file, the cover file will override all the embedded art.
+To show the embedded arts instead, please remove the cover image from the folder (and the cached version in Euphonica's cache folder).
 - (Optional) Use [Beets](https://beets.io/?trk=public_post-text) to tag your tracks, or follow its tag schema, for best results when fetching album arts and artist avatars.
 Euphonica is developed with Beets tagging in mind and can take advantage of its MusicBrainz ID tags for accurate metadata fetching.